posit-dev/chatlas/README.md

 chat.console()
 ```

-Another option, which makes interactive use easier, is to load your environment variables into the shell before starting Python (maybe in a `.bashrc`, `.zshrc`, etc. file):
+Another, more general, solution is to load your environment variables into the shell before starting Python (maybe in a `.bashrc`, `.zshrc`, etc. file):

 ```shell
 export ANTHROPIC_API_KEY=...